oltdaniel/clap/doc/architecture.md

 #### Heap

 The heap starts at the lowest memory address after the code memory.
-This positon allows allocating more code memory and add instructions during the runtime.
+This position allows allocating more code memory and add instructions during the runtime.

 #### Stack